Early Lung Cancer Detection

 Used in conjunction with diagnostic imaging EarlyCDT-Lung has the potential to aid in the identification of lung cancer at a very early stage when treatment can be most successful.

-If you want to know more about your risk with regards to lung cancer then go to the Risk and lung cancer section and try the Risk calculator.
+If you want to know more about your risk with regards to lung cancer then go to the Risk calculator page.

 For more information about how to get the test in the UK, please see the Test Providers section.